Some Quite Unrelated Things I Have Learned Recently

 Things I can do without ♫ In Kvetchalot ♫

-I am on the high-performing curmudgeonism spectrum—high-performing so that people don’t think I’m dysfunctional, and spectrum, so that I benefit from the trendy “spectrum advantage.”
+I am on the high-functioning curmudgeonism spectrum—high-functioning so that people don’t think I’m dysfunctional, and spectrum, so that I benefit from the trendy “spectral advantage.”

 I have problems with numerous things.
 I would have “issues” with them, but I just cannot purge the word problem from my active vocabulary.
 Such is the cross that must be borne by a person who arrived just about a month before the baby-boomers.